 The exhibits at One World Observatory include a time-lapse video in the elevator regarding the 500-year history of Manhattan.
 The See Forever Theater presents a multimedia presentation about the city.
 Finally, visitors get treated to views from the tallest building in the country.
 The view from Sky Portal is especially hair-raising.
 Restaurants, shops, and a museum round out the list of amenities at One World Observatory.

 There are several different NYC passes to select from that include access to the One World Observatory in NYC.
-City passes are a great idea for long-term stays where you have the time to visit multiple attractions over several days:
+Attractions passes are a great idea for long-term stays where you have the time to visit multiple attractions over several days:

 Lines for standard tickets for One World Observatory do not take long to fill up.
 Therefore, it is recommended that you arrive as early as possible in the day to beat some of the crowds.
 The best hours are between 8-10 am.
 If not, you may have some success visiting after 5 pm.